-Corey Johnsen is the President and part-owner of Kentucky Downs, which now offers the largest daily purse structure in North America at its all-turf boutique meet in September.
+Corey Johnsen is the former President and part-owner of Kentucky Downs, which offers the largest daily purse structure in North America at its all-turf boutique meet in September.
 Kentucky Downs also offers pari-mutuel wagering on historical horse racing (HHR), the innovative gaming product which will produce approximately $20 million in 2018 for purses and Kentucky Thoroughbred Development Fund monies in Kentucky.
 Johnsen was the Chairman of the Kentucky Equine Education Project from 2011 – 2018, when that industry horse organization was a driving force behind the development of HHR.

 An active owner and breeder, Johnsen’s CJ Thoroughbreds has campaigned a number of stakes winners.
 As the first employee hired at Lone Star Park in 1994, Johnsen became the President and part-owner of the new Texas track, which hosted the 2004 Breeders’ Cup.
 Having also worked at Arlington Park, Louisiana Downs, Remington Park and Turf Paradise, Johnsen was the President of Thoroughbred Racing Associations – a prominent industry organization representing more than 40 North American racetracks – from 2005 to 2007.